 Contact your Wellness Works nurse navigator today to sign up!

-2014 Road to Wellness Update – Have You Scheduled Your Annual Physical?
+2014 Road to Wellness Update – Schedule Your Annual Physical Today!

 Be Tobacco-Free and Preserve Health and Wealth

 This year, CKHS employees and their spouses are encouraged to make a new commitment to being tobacco-free.
-Eligible employees and/or their spouses who are enrolled in a CHOICES medical plan who are tobacco free by Sept.
-30 - and attest to their tobacco status during Open Enrollment between Oct.
+Eligible employees and/or their spouses who are enrolled in a Choices medical plan who are tobacco-free ─ and attest to their tobacco status during Open Enrollment between Oct.
 29 and Nov.
-12 -- will not be required to pay a medical plan per pay surcharge in 2015.
+12 ─ will not be required to pay a new medical plan per-pay tobacco surcharge in 2015.

 “Clear the Air” Smoking Cessation Program – Class Schedule